Everyone has their signature, right? But do you have the Signature? No, I am not talking about the sign that you put in your legal documents.

 Burris uses HD glasses in Signature HD.
 See, even the name says that.
 If you don’t know what HD glass is, let me brief you for a bit.
 HD glasses are a special category of glass.
 Much like ED glass, they are good for low-light and brighter images.

 If you only compare the low-light performance, ED glass has an HD glass beat.
 But if you only account for the daytime performance, I would say HD glass is by far the better choice.
-You can guess by that briefing, Signature HD performs like a beast.
+You can guess by that briefing, that Signature HD performs like a beast.
 The image clarity and color contrast are in a different league.

 All of the lenses in this scope are fully multi-coated.
 Fully multi-coating means, the lens went through multiple layers of chemical coatings.
 These coatings improve the durability of the scope.
 It also eliminates the glare/reflection problem from the lens.